Discovery is a Moment No One Can Forget

 When a woman finds out that her partner has been secretly using pornography, her world is shattered and she is left wondering what she did wrong and why he has been lying to her.
 Often, the abuser used manipulation, gaslighting, and control to keep his secret life in the shadows from his partner.
 Pornography use is never a stand-alone issue, and a partner who has been subjected to the secrecy of pornography use is also a victim of other relational abuses, such as emotional, psychological, physical, spiritual, and sexual abuse.

 Victims of Emotional Abuse Need Support

 During this difficult time, it is essential for women to seek support from a safe person.
 A woman who has just gone through discovery is experiencing betrayal trauma and should not have to endure it alone.
-Join the Betrayal Trauma Recovery Group today.
+Attend a BTR.ORG Group Session today.

 What is a Safe Person?

 - Someone who will not blame you for your spouse’s abuse (including pornography use and other sexual acting out)

 - Someone who will not tell you that you should keep your spouse sexually interested to prevent further acting out